yujiri8/yujiri.xyz/index.md

 * [Dynamic typing is a sin](software/typing).
 Been working on that for a while.
 * [Fake speedruns](misc/fake_speedruns)

+And get this: I implemented comment autosaving!
+It saves every in-progress comment every 10 seconds.

 **July 26:**
 New: [Including library code in stack traces](software/library_stack_traces) and [Stop double-counting notifs](argument/grouping_notifs).